PadPalon/padpalon.github.io/_posts/2020-08-08-hunter-gatherer-review.md

 **Scream Until You Wake**

-While listening to the pre-release stream with my brother I called this chorus "Anime Intro by Avatar".
+While listening to the pre-release stream with my sibling I called this chorus "Anime Intro by Avatar".
 I stand by that, and I love it. *Scream Until You Wake* just pumps me up, even if the lyrics are quite a bit darker than the song makes me feel.

 Also, did I tell you that I adore *Avatar*'s lead guitars already?
 Awesome.